 The previous two aims will lead to identification of antigen-specific CD8+ T cells and their intrinsic (checkpoints/costimulatory molecules) and extrinsic regulation (regulatory CD4+ T cells/myeloid cells).
 The Galvez-Cancino lab has adapted a patient-derived tissue fragment platform that allows for the culture of small tumour fragments that can be perturbed in the presence of therapeutic antibodies and small molecules.
 Based on the discoveries of Aim 1 and 2, you will have identified antigen-reactive CD8+ T cells and regulatory mechanisms that can be perturbed to increase their activity.
-Using tools available in our lab (anti-PD1/anti-CTLA4/anti-CD25) you will assess whether checkpoint blockade, regulatory CD4+ T cells.
+Using tools available in our lab (anti-PD1/anti-CTLA4/anti-CD25) you will assess whether checkpoint blockade, regulatory CD4+ T cell depletion or the perturbation of myeloid cells can increase the activity of tumor-reactive CD8+ T cells.